Last updated on January 22nd, 2019 at 01:00 am

 If there is a predominant colour I tag it, otherwise nothing

-Based on my experience, the tourism board is probably the most important hashtag of all.
+As a travel blogger, I consider the hashtags related to the tourism board probably the most important of all.
 The visibility that they do provide, if they repost, is immense.

 Two the main reasons.
-They have usually a huge follow up and, even more important, they are all interested in the subject and they want to see more photos.
-There is a great possibility that some of the followers will come to your account to see your work.
+They have usually a huge follow-up and, even more important, these followers are all interested in the subject and they want to see more photos.
+There is a great possibility that some of them will come to your account to see your work.

-Sometime the Tourism board does not provide an hashtag.
-The work around is to include the IG account.
-For example, the Indonesia Tourism Board does not have an hashtag, just include in your description the IG account instead (@indtravel).
+Sometimes the Tourism board does not provide a hashtag.
+The workaround is to include the IG account.
+For example, the Indonesia Tourism Board does not have a hashtag, I just include in the description the IG account instead (@indtravel).
 They will get a notification.

-Actually Indonesia introduced an new travel hashtag lately, called #WonderfulIndonesia 😀
+Actually, Indonesia introduced a new travel hashtag lately, called #WonderfulIndonesia 😀

 Remember that the tourism boards are always searching for great content around the Instagram feeds.

-For the photos I like the most I use also hashtags of magazine, important websites/feeds, newspapers or ongoing competitions.
+For the photos I like the most I use also hashtags of magazines, important websites/feeds, newspapers or ongoing competitions.

 The competition here is quite high, so moderate the use to your best shots